habistack/public-web-docs/docs/getting-started/guide.md

 - Snow depth
 - Cloud Cover

+## What are the possible outcomes for Road State?
+- Dry
+- Wet
+- Snow
+- Freezing Rain
+- Ice
+- Hail
+- Snow and Ice
+- Freezing Rain and Ice
+- Hail and Ice

+## What is a combined categorical?
+A combined categorical is a "bitmask", which is a way to store multiple yes/no values in a single number.
+The idea is that the number is interpreted in binary (as a sequence of zeros and ones) with each binary digit (read: bit) indicating 1=yes or 0=no.

+In practice, with 4 bits, there are 16 possibilities:
+0: none
+1: only snow
+2: only ice pellets
+3: snow and ice pellets
+4: only freezing rain
+5: snow and freezing rain
+6: ice pellets and freezing rain
+7: snow and ice pellets and freezing rain
+8: only rain
+9: snow and rain
+10: ice pellets and rain
+11: snow and ice pellets and rain
+12: freezing rain and rain
+13: snow and freezing rain and rain
+14: ice pellets and freezing rain and rain
+15: snow and ice pellets and freezing rain and rain

+Example: We are requesting a location in San Francisco, California, USA and the result is coming back as 0 in this field.....that would not be snow in San Francisco.
+Zero here indicates that there is no snow, no ice pellets, no freezing rain, and no rain forecasted for that location and time.

 ## What is the forecast’s geographic coverage?
 Forecast coverage is global, with higher resolution (3-km) coverage available over the continental United States (CONUS).
 Global coverage is available at a 13-km resolution.
 If you’re looking for higher resolution coverage over a certain region, contact us for a custom quote.

+## Does the API allow for connections from Python?
+Yes, it does.

+You can send in a request identical to one that works in the 'Try it out' section of the website, with one change - do not include the quotation marks.
+In the header include = {lcu-subscription-key: api_key_here} with your primary key.

 ## What is the forecast window?
-The Fathym Forecaster provides a 16-hour forecast window for continental US (CONUS) geography covered by the HRRR weather model and a 120-hour forecast window with the GFS global weather model.
+Habistack provides a 16-hour forecast window for continental US (CONUS) geography covered by the HRRR weather model and a 120-hour forecast window with the GFS global weather model.
 The API also offers the capability for 90-day historical queries.
 All forecasts are time-interpolated to the nearest second, when clients just cannot wait for the hourly updates offered by other forecast APIs.

-The Fathym Forecaster provides a 15-hour forward forecast window together with the capability of 90-day historical queries.

 ## Which points are available for forecasts?
-The Fathym Forecaster offers developers powerful weather forecasting capabilities over freely chosen locations across the globe, with any combination of variables.
+Habistack offers developers powerful weather forecasting capabilities over freely chosen locations across the globe, with any combination of variables.
 Potential use cases include, but are not limited to, individual point forecasts through time, as well as individual forecasts for large sets of locations, such as all Sam’s Club locations in the contiguous US.
 Also, dynamic routing features can extend forecast capabilities to user-selected transportation routes, supporting many potential applications targeting commercial transportation and travel where road and surface condition predictions impact planning and logistics.

 In general, a query can be for any forecasted variables at any set of points.
 Querying thousands of points (e.g., along an interstate trucking route, or the locations of a set of retail establishments) is not only possible, but fast — responses in about one second are possible.
 For the purpose of forecasting along routes, a route is a list of points in space and time.

 **Geospatial Capabilities**
 - Point Forecast
 - Multiple point forecast
 - Route/alternative route forecast

 ## What are the available outputs for the API?
-The Fathym Forecaster API is a high-performance RESTful API that can be used to obtain forecasted values for a variety of variables at any set of points in space and time.
+The Habistack API is a high-performance RESTful API that can be used to obtain forecasted values for a variety of variables at any set of points in space and time.
 When querying the API, the results you will receive back are in JSON.

 Additionally, maptile output is compatible with all industry standard map overlay APIs such as Azure Maps, Google Maps, and OpenStreetMap.

 ## How accurate is the data and is there data verification?
 Fathym’s verification studies have shown the following:

 **Air Temperature Forecast Accuracy**